tytydraco/yessleep/out/Has_anyone_heard_of_instadamn.md

 Almost high noon.

-Except for the clock, you'd never know daylight was working.
+Except for the clock, you might never have known daylight was working.

 Vera had done up my place with blackout blinds and blackout curtains right after she'd begun making herself at home during Covid lockdown.
 Before I knew it Vera was a permanent fixture, hand creams and endless potions all.
 But she was serious about the blackout thing.

 She said it would make sleeping the big sleep a lot easier.
-I might have asked her what she meant but by then I had realized my opinions were only okay when they were the same as Vera's.
+I might have asked her what she meant but by then I had realized Vera wasn't much for questions.
+And as for opinions?
+My opinions were only okay when they were the same as Vera's.
 And even then, sometimes, they were met with disdain.

 But it didn't matter.
 You had to know Vera to know what I mean.
 Vera was like a demon goddess.
-She could bring sad and lonely me to the heights of ecstasy, for sure, like nobody ever has; but beware; even the slightest infractions would be met outrageously incongruent punitive responses; there was nowhere safe as we shared a futon.
+She could bring sad and lonely me to the heights of ecstasy, for sure, like nobody ever has; but beware; even the slightest infractions would be met by outrageously incongruent punitive responses; there was nowhere safe for me as we shared a futon.

 I let the desperate breath pass.